5 Understanding the Features

 The nice thing about having a model is that we can make predictions for any set of feature values we want to explore.
 This is a great way to understand the contribution of a feature to the model.
 We can make predictions for a range of feature values, and then compare the predictions to see how much the feature contributes to the model.
 Counterfactual predictions allow us to ask “what if?” questions of our model, and see how it responds.
 As an example, we can get a prediction as if every review was made for a drama, and then see what we’d expect if every review pertained to a comedy.
 This is a very powerful approach, and often utilized in causal inference, but it’s also a great way to understand the contribution of a feature to a model in general.

 Consider an experimental setting where we have lots of control over how the data is produced for different scenarios.
 Ideally we’d be able to look at the same instances under when everything about them was identical, but in one case, the instance was part of the control group, and in another, part of the treatment group.
-Unfortunately, not only is it impossible to have everything be identical, but it’s also impossible to have the same instance be in two experimental group settings at the same time.
+Unfortunately, not only is it impossible to have everything be identical, but it’s also impossible to have the same instance be in two experimental group settings at the same time!
 Counterfactual predictions are the next best thing though, because once we have a model, we can predict an observation as if it was in the treatment, and then when it is a control.
 If we do this for all observations, we can get a sense of the average treatment effect, one of the main points of interest in causal inference.

-But you don’t need an experiment for this.
 Let’s try a new data set to help drive the point home.
-We’ll use some data at the global stage- the world happiness data set (Section C.2).
+We’ll use some data at the global stage- the world happiness data set (Section D.2).
 For our model we’ll predict the happiness score for a country, considering freedom to make life choices, GDP and other things associated with it.
 We’ll then switch the freedom to make life choices and GDP values for the US and Russia, and see how the predictions change!

 # data available on repo (full link in appendix)